junxit/us-congress-code/title-21/chapter-9/sec-353a.md

       - **(i)** that—
         - **(I)** comply with the standards of an applicable United States Pharmacopoeia or National Formulary monograph, if a monograph exists, and the United States Pharmacopoeia chapter on pharmacy compounding;
         - **(II)** if such a monograph does not exist, are drug substances that are components of drugs approved by the Secretary; or
-        - **(III)** if such a monograph does not exist and the drug substance is not a component of a drug approved by the Secretary, that appear on a list developed by the Secretary through regulations issued by the Secretary under subsection (d) of this section;
+        - **(III)** if such a monograph does not exist and the drug substance is not a component of a drug approved by the Secretary, that appear on a list developed by the Secretary through regulations issued by the Secretary under subsection (c) of this section;
       - **(ii)** that are manufactured by an establishment that is registered under section 360 of this title (including a foreign establishment that is registered under section 360(i) of this title); and
       - **(iii)** that are accompanied by valid certificates of analysis for each bulk drug substance;
     - **(B)** compounds the drug product using ingredients (other than bulk drug substances) that comply with the standards of an applicable United States Pharmacopoeia or National Formulary monograph, if a monograph exists, and the United States Pharmacopoeia chapter on pharmacy compounding;